Dr. Clyde Fraisse

 Clyde Fraisse is helping Florida’s agricultural producers use climate information to reduce risks and increase profits.
 His focus is on how the latest climate science can benefit agricultural producers in the southeastern United States.
 Fraisse often begins by explaining the difference between climate and weather.
 Weather refers to conditions of temperature and precipitation at a specific time in a specific location.
 Climate is the trend in weather over a longer period of time, such as a season or a year.

 At the core of Fraisse's climate work is the now familiar El Niño-Southern Oscillation phenomenon (ENSO).
 Specifically, El Niño is the warming of a region of the equatorial Pacific Ocean off the west Coast of South America.
-The water temperature across that region has been monitored for many years.
 In years when the temperature is higher than normal, an El Niño condition occurs.
 There are also years when the temperature is lower than normal, and this is called a La Niña condition.
 Then there are so-called "neutral" years when the temperature is within the normal range.

 - Dr. Fraisse’s research and extension outreach programs focus on the development of decision aid tools, methods and data products for translating climatology and climate forecasts into information required to support agricultural and natural resources management decision making.

 - As a member of the Southeast Climate Consortium (SECC), Dr. Fraisse has been responsible for developing web-based climate information systems customized to the agricultural industry (http://www.agroclimate.org).